an abstract elastic triangle to tell the history of a vanishing object

 The characteristics of Coppice’s collection of physical modeling models (“impossible objects”) were inspired by spark-ignition-combustion-exhaust, cooling/heating, air/fire.
 Other models include an emulation of a prepared pump organ, simulating previous work with actual prepared pump organs.

 In continuation of the bellows-sourced study of air, and as a paradox to the objectives of physical modeling synthesis as a technique, emulations of elemental phenomena were designed to create audio illusions of Fake Air and Fake Fire.
 Rather than sampling specific phenomenal behavior or recordings, the sonic models evolved from mental projections and fictions of each.

-These “impossible objects” explore incongruous, abstract questions of non-existent edges against which fictional air would brush in Dense Day Cooling (2018) and Fake Memories Object (2018), and undisclosed eliminations from fictional burning in Fake Fire Screen (POV) (2017), Sweaters (2017) and Here (2017).
+These “impossible objects” explore incongruous, abstract questions of non-existent edges against which fictional air would brush in Dense Day Cooling (2018) and Fake Memories Object (2018), and undisclosed eliminations from fictional burning in Memory on Fake Fire Screen (POV) (2017), Sweaters (2017) and Here (2017).

 Fake Air explores self-referential relationships between sound and air, the medium that propagates it.
 It is a sound transmission in air found by its listener who renders it as such, and as partly imaginary.

 The superficial aspects of Fake Air and Fake Fire and their relationship to loudspeaker placement in installations supported illusions of identity, source, and physiological effect.